Destinations

 Pie chart showing adult learners split by strand

 The chart shows how our adult learners are split between these three strands.
-The table demonstrates a three-year trend in increasing the numbers of adult studying technical and professional programmes from 13% in 19/20, 45% in 21/22 and 46% in 2022/23 demonstrating our continued work to meet local and regional skills needs of adults in the West Midlands Combined Authority.
+The table demonstrates an encouraging trend in the numbers of adult studying technical and professional programmes from 45% in 21/22 and 46% in 2022/23 stabilising at 46% in 2023/24 demonstrating our continued work to meet local and regional skills needs of adults in the West Midlands Combined Authority.

 Having an Impact Locally